Rose is a full-time freelance writer who frequently writes about education, special education, DIY projects, food, Milwaukee, and more.

 Selecting all black and white or all color photos for your vintage window picture frame can completely change the aesthetic of the finished product.
 You may also decide that you'd like a mix of black and white and color photos.
 If you're working with existing physical photos, try different arrangements before settling on a final layout.
 If you're trying to decide which digital photos to print and whether or not you'd like to convert some of them to black and white or sepia, experiment with different combinations in your photo editing software or another online photo program.

-Black & White Vs. Color Photography - Tips by Andy Katz
+Black & White Vs. Color Photography Tips

 If the window has glass that is in good condition, there's no reason not to use it unless you're set on making a hanging photo display without glass.
 The glass will protect the photos from scratching, tearing, and fading.
 As mentioned previously, if any of the glass is in rough shape, either have it replaced or take it out completely.